Deep Gaussian Processes for Functional Maps

-We also tested on the following real-world applications.
-(1) \textbf{Beijing-Air}\footnote{\url{https://archive.ics.uci.edu/dataset/501/beijing+multi+site+air+quality+data}}, including hourly measurements of several air pollutants in Beijing from 2014 to 2017.
-The task is to predict the hourly concentration of CO over the following week based on the previous week's measurements of SO2, CO, PM2.5, and PM10.
-This constitutes a 1D function-to-function regression task.
-We randomly selected 5,000 weeks for training and 1,000 weeks for testing.
-(2) \textbf{SLC-Precipitation}, compiled from daily precipitation records collected by weather stations distributed across the Great Salt Lake area from 1954 to 2023.
-The prediction task is to infer the next day’s precipitation based on the current day's readings.
+We evalauted \ours on the following real-world applications.
+(1) \textbf{Beijing-Air}\footnote{\url{https://archive.ics.uci.edu/dataset/501/beijing+multi+site+air+quality+data}}, including hourly measurements of multiple air pollutants in Beijing from 2014 to 2017.
+The task is to predict the hourly concentration of CO over the subsequent week using the polutent measurements from the preceeding week.
+We randomly selected 5,000 weekly sequences for training and 1,000 for testing.
+(2) \textbf{SLC-Precipitation}, compiled from daily precipitation records collected by weather stations distributed across the Great Salt Lake region between 1954 and 2023.
+The goal is to infer the next day's precipitation conditioned on observations from the current day.
 The weather stations are sparsely and irregularly distributed, with substantial missing data.
-We randomly selected 128 stations, and formulated the task as 2D function-to-function regression.
-We used 5,000 examples for training and 1,000 for testing.
-(3) \textbf{Quasar Reverberation Mapping}, derived from the Zwicky Transient Facility (ZTF)~\citep{2019PASP..131a8002B} at the Palomar Observatory.
-The objective is to model the relationship between a quasar's central continuum emission and the delayed response from surrounding emitting regions, which is known as reverberation mapping~\citep{1982ApJ...255..419B, 1993PASP..105..247P}.
-The dataset consists of 793 pairs of irregularly sampled light curves, with distinct sampling locations for input and output functions.
-The task is formulated as a 1D function-on-function regression problem.
+We randomly selected 128 stations and constructed the task as a spatial prediction problem over functions.
+A total of 5,000 examples were used for training and 1,000 for testing.
+(3) \textbf{Quasar Reverberation Mapping}, derived from observations collected by the Zwicky Transient Facility (ZTF) at the Palomar Observatory~\citep{2019PASP..131a8002B}.
+The objective is to model the relationship between a quasar's central continuum emission and the delayed response from surrounding emitting regions, a phenomenon known as reverberation mapping~\citep{1982ApJ...255..419B,1993PASP..105..247P}.
+The dataset consists of 793 pairs of irregularly sampled light curves with non-aligned observation times between inputs and outputs.
 We used 650 examples for training and 143 for testing.
-More details are provided in Appendix Section~\ref{sect:lights}.
+Additional details are provided in Appendix Section~\ref{sect:lights}.